modmore/docs/en/01_Commerce/v1/10_Scheduler/index.md

 There are 2 ways of going about scheduling a task.

 1. To run a task at a fixed schedule (every X minutes, nightly, etc), use the `$scheduler->repeat()` method.
-2. To run a task that only runs once, whether that needs to run at the first opportunity or at a specific date/time in the future, use $sche ASAP or
+2. To run a task that only runs once, whether that needs to run at the first opportunity or at a specific date/time in the future, use the `$scheduler->run()` method.

 Regardless of approach, access the Scheduler class with Commerce::scheduler().
 For example in a module or model class: